salesforce/rules_spring/tools/springboot/unwanted_classes.md

 If you don't have Python3 available for your build, *fail_on_duplicate_classes* must be False.
 See [the Captive Python documentation](../python_interpreter) for more information on how to configure Python3.

+*Advanced:* In some cases, you will have a classes that are duplicated and would normally fail this check - but you cannot remove them.
+There is an [allowlist](#duplicate-class-detection-allowlist) feature that will ignore specific jars with duplicated classes.

 ### Removing Unwanted Classes by Removing a Dependency in the BUILD File